 APS Net Metering in Phoenix

-APS credits excess solar generation from Phoenix homes under Arizona's net metering rules, at roughly ~70–90% of retail of the retail rate.
+APS credits excess solar generation from Phoenix homes under Arizona's modified net metering (~70–90% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full Arizona net metering rules →

 How Much Do Solar Panels Cost in Phoenix?